bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 ## How do I get started?

-Before you can get started, some explanations on the challenge are needed.
-Even though you will not have to deal with complex transit analysis (the BEAM simulator will do it for you!), understanding a few transportation concepts and the general framework of the simulator will help you to grasp the framework of the challenge.
+While the problem setting may not be as familiar as that of previous machine learning and AI competitions, our aim has been to make on-boarding to this competition as straightforward as possible for practitioners both with and without domain expertise.
+However, prior to jumping into developing a solution, please review the background material and preliminaries provided in this repository.
+Although you will not have to deal with complex transit analysis (the simulation engine will do it for you!), understanding a few transportation planning terms and concepts concepts will likely improve your understanding of the system that you will be modeling.

 We recommend that you proceed through the documentation in the following order: